TLC: Tables, Ladders & Chairs (2015): Storylines

 At Survivor Series, Charlotte defeated Paige via submission to retain the WWE Divas Championship.
 On the following night on Raw, Paige argued that Charlotte had cheated to retain the title, and received a rematch, which ended in a double countout.
 Following this, another rematch was scheduled for TLC.

-On the November 23 episode of Raw, Bray Wyatt and Luke Harper defeated The Dudley Boyz.
+On the November 23 episode of Raw, Bray Wyatt and Luke Harper defeated The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 The Dudley Boyz then defeated Braun Strowman and Erick Rowan on the next episode of SmackDown.
-The next week on Raw, Tommy Dreamer returned to WWE and joined The Dudley Boyz, after which the two groups fought to a no contest.
+The next week on Raw, Tommy Dreamer returned to WWE and joined The Dudley Boyz, after which, the two groups fought to a no contest.
 On the December 3 of SmackDown, Wyatt defeated D-Von Dudley.
-On the December 7 episode of Raw, Rhyno returned to WWE, joining The Dudleyz, after which an 8-man tag team elimination tables match pitting The Dudleyz, Dreamer and Rhyno against The Wyatt Family was scheduled for the event.
+On the December 7 episode of Raw, Rhyno returned to WWE, joining The Dudleyz, after which an eight-man tag team elimination tables match pitting The Dudleyz, Dreamer, and Rhyno against The Wyatt Family (Wyatt, Rowan, Harper, and Strowman) was scheduled for the event.

 On the November 30 episode of Raw, Ryback interrupted Lana's return and defeated Rusev by countout in an impromptu match.
 After a rematch the following week on Raw, which ended in a double countout, a match was scheduled between the two at the event.

-At Hell in a Cell, Alberto Del Rio made his return to the WWE, to win his first United States Championship; while joining forces with manager Zeb Colter, leading to confrontations with Colter's former protege, Jack Swagger.
+At Hell in a Cell, Alberto Del Rio made his return to WWE to win his first United States Championship, while joining forces with manager Zeb Colter, leading to confrontations with Colter's former protege, Jack Swagger.
 After Del Rio ended his association with Colter on the December 7 episode of Raw, a title defense against Swagger in a chairs match was scheduled to take place at the event.

 Event

 Pre-show

 During the TLC: Tables, Ladders & Chairs Kickoff pre-show, Sasha Banks faced Becky Lynch.
-In the end, Becky applied the Dis-Arm-Her on Sasha but Tamina distracted the referee whilst Naomi kicked Becky.
-Sasha forced Becky to submit to the Banks Statement to win the match.
+In the end,Lynch applied the Dis-Arm-Her on Banks but Tamina distracted the referee whilst Naomi kicked Becky.
+Banks forced Lynch to submit to the Banks Statement to win the match.